3hhh/qcrypt/README.md

 One could put that configuration e.g. inside the directory `/etc/qcryptd/example/med-work.ini` and could then start qcryptd with `qcryptd start example`.

 Please keep in mind that the `mediator-vm` may be started or stopped by qcryptd at will.
-So it is highly recommended to use it only for the purpose of that single chain.
+So it is highly recommended to use it only for the purpose of that single chain!

 ### But I want to use passwords?!

-You can e.g. create a password-protected luks container in dom0 and inject all your qcrypt key files from that container.
-Or just leave them in plaintext in dom0 and create such a luks container with a 15+ character memorizable password as backup.
+You can e.g. create a password-protected luks container in dom0 and inject all your qcrypt key files from that container (see the `qcrypt --inj` option for further details).
+Or just leave them in plaintext in dom0 and create such a luks container with a 15+ character memorizable password as backup at another location.

 Of course, if you ever lose that container, your keys or forget your password, you lose all of your data.
 So make sure to always have a backup!